In a world where a microscopic entity can halt the hustle and bustle of entire nations, the importance of vaccines cannot be overstated.

 By January 2020, Chinese experts had sequenced and shared the genome of SARS-CoV-2, a step that laid the groundwork for global vaccine development efforts.

 Armed with the DNA blueprint of the virus, researchers embarked on a quest to understand its structure, how the agent infiltrates human cells, and the mechanisms by which it triggers illness.
+Scientists used various methods to study the pathogen, including growing it in the lab, examining genetic material, or observing its effects on animals.

-Based on this knowledge, they designed a potential vaccine that could trigger an immune response against the microorganism without causing the sickness.
+Afterwards, they designed a potential vaccine that could trigger an immune response against the microorganism without causing the sickness.

 This is called the ‘antigen,’ which can be a weakened or killed form of the germ, a part of it, or a substance that mimics it.
 Amongst the antigens selected for COVID-19 vaccines were the spike protein of the virus, which it uses to enter human cells.